Read the CSO review for an honest take on Contrast Security.

 The OWASP Benchmark calculates the overall accuracy score for a product by subtracting its False Positive Rate (FPR) from its True Positive Rate (TPR).
 That balances reporting vulnerabilities, with being right.
 A perfect accuracy score of 100% occurs when the TPR for a product is 100% and the FPR is 0%.

 For example, picture an application with multiple vulnerabilities and the following three application security testing products.
 (1) The application security testing product does nothing.
-Therefore it finds no vulnerabilities in that application, and generates no false alarms.
+Therefore it finds no vulnerabilities in that application and generates no false alarms.
 Its TPR is 0% and its FPR is 0%, so it scores 0% on the benchmark.
 (2) A different application security testing product finds that every line of code, or web page, contains a vulnerability.
-So, its TPR is 100% because it finds every vulnerability, but its FPR is also 100%, so it would score 0% on the benchmark as well.
+So, its TPR is 100% because it finds every vulnerability, but its FPR is also 100%, so it would score 0% on the Benchmark as well.
 (3) The third security testing product has a TPR and FPR that are equal, which means the product is effectively guessing.
-That product would also score a 0%.In the case of Contrast Enterprise, its TPR was 97.09% and its FPR of 5.09% on the OWASP Benchmark.
-Subtracting the FPR from the TPR yields a score of 92% for Contrast Enterprise.
+That product would also score

 The Benchmark Project adheres to the OWASP principle of being free and open.
 Anyone can download and use the Project resources, as well as review and contribute to the Project.
-The primary Benchmark resource is an application with over 21,000 test cases, across 11 different vulnerability categories.
-The test cases include real vulnerabilities as well as scenarios that look like vulnerabilities, but aren’t, to check for false positives.
-In addition to the test application, the Benchmark Project includes a tool that normalizes the output of the application security product under test, and calculates an accuracy score.
+The primary Benchmark resource is an application with currently slightly fewer than 3,000 test cases, across 11 different vulnerability categories.
+The test cases include real vulnerabilities as well as scenarios that look like vulnerabilities but aren’t, to check for false positives.
+In addition to the test application, the Benchmark Project includes a tool that normalizes the output of the application security product under test and calculates an accuracy score.